riboflavin/test-framer-sync/alternatives/otter-ai-alternatives.md

 * Languages: can it transcribe and summarize meetings in different languages?
 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
-* Pros of Otter.ai:
+Pros:
-  * Easy to use with an intuitive interface and live editing of transcripts.
+- Easy to use with an intuitive interface and live editing of transcripts.
-  * Strong free plan with generous transcription limits.
+- Strong free plan with generous transcription limits.

-* Cons of Otter.ai:
+Cons:
-  * Transcription errors with accents or fast speech, not as accurate as human.
+- Transcription errors with accents or fast speech, not as accurate as human.
-  * Only supports English, which is limiting.
+- Only supports English, which is limiting.
-  * Speaker ID can be hit-or-miss, requiring manual fixes in notes.
 | Attribute | Otter.ai |
 |-----------|----------|
 | Free Plan | ✅ |